sahaRatul/sela/README.md

 ### SimplE Lossless Audio
 A simplified lossless audio codec written for my final year project.

-## NOTE: THIS code is currently being rewritten.
+## NOTE: THIS project is currently being rewritten.
 You can get the legacy code by switching to `legacy` branch.
 You can also check out the Java version of this codec at [https://github.com/sahaRatul/sela-java](https://github.com/sahaRatul/sela-java)

 [![Build Status](https://travis-ci.org/sahaRatul/sela.svg?branch=master)](https://travis-ci.org/sahaRatul/sela)